Frequently Asked Questions

 This is a very common concern for beginners.
 The short answer: NO!
 The long answer: With the mind open, one can learn as much from the novice as from the advanced student.
 Our goal is to help you improve in aikido, so that you will be an asset to the class and fun to practice with.
 We all remember our awkwardness when we started.
 We remember how patient our partners were with us and how valuable that patience was.
 We also learn by teaching as well as being taught.
 Helping new people is our duty, our learning and our pleasure.
 So relax and greedily absorb all you can.
 Forgive yourself for your mistakes, try to find them amusing, and allow yourself plenty of time to progress.

 No!
-It’s much more helpful for one person to know more than the other.
+It’s often much more helpful for one person to know more than the other.
 Slowing down to help someone helps us too.

 Good news – you don’t have to.
 Your body will learn faster than your mind.
 We are conditioning your subconscious and your muscles to learn and remember over time, by working on material that overlaps and reinforces the previous lessons.
 We expect your mind to forget much in the beginning.
 Trust the process to bring it all together later.